-- The annual accounts of the above Subsidiary Companies are open for inspection by any investor at the Company's Corporate Office i) and the Registered Office of the respective subsidiary companies. - Thermax Hong Kong Ltd. has been closed on September 11, 2020.
-Hence, not included in the above statement. ii) - iii) Balance sheet figures of foreign subsidiaries are converted at an exchange rate prevailing on closing day of the financial year of the subsidiary for the purpose of this statement - Statement of Profit and Loss figures of foreign subsidiaries are converted at an average exchange rate of the subsidiary for the purpose iv) of this statement
+- i) The annual accounts of the above Subsidiary Companies are open for inspection by any investor at the Company's Corporate Office and the Registered Office of the respective subsidiary companies; - ii) Thermax Sustainable Energy Solutions Ltd. has been closed on April 25, 2023; - iii) Balance sheet figures of foreign subsidiaries are converted at an exchange rate prevailing on closing day of the financial year of the subsidiary for the purpose of this statement; - iv) Statement of Profit and Loss figures of foreign subsidiaries are converted at an average exchange rate of the subsidiary for the purpose of this statement. - v) First Energy 10 Private Limited is incorporated in FY 2023-24, but the subsidiary has not started operations during the current financial year.